pingleware/pingleware-contracts/README.md

 # What is different between pingleware-contracts and other contract frameworks?

-While the other contract frameworks provide templates to help you build contracts, they fall short from real world model implementation. pingleware-contracts provide a template for real world use of smart contracts across many industries, saving you development time and expense?
+While the other contract frameworks provide templates to help you build contracts, they fall short from real world model (aka Real World Assets [RWA]) implementation. pingleware-contracts provide a template for real world (RWA) use of smart contracts across many industries, saving you development time and expense?

 # Getting Test Ether